synopse/mORMot2/ex/README.md

 Once stabilized, we may fork and include it to the official repository.

+See [this blog article](https://blog.synopse.info/?post/2022/11/26/Modern-Pascal-is-Still-in-the-Race) about this sample, and how nicely it compares with C# or GoLang.

 ### mondgodb

-[This sample](./mongodb) will benchmark the ORM + REST layer of mORMot over a local (or remote) MongoDB instance.
+[This sample](./mongodb) will benchmark the ORM + REST layer of *mORMot* over a local (or remote) *MongoDB* instance.

 This code is a good entry point for what is possible with this unit in our framework, for both direct access or ORM/ODM access.
 And you would be able to guess the performance numbers you may achieve with your own project.

-Running a MongoDB database in a container is as easy as executing the following command:
+Running a *MongoDB* database in a container is as easy as executing the following command:

     sudo docker run --name mongodb -d -p 27017:27017 mongo:latest

-Then you will have a MongoDB server instance accessible on `localhost:27017`, so you could run the sample straight away.
+Then you will have a *MongoDB* server instance accessible on `localhost:27017`, so you could run the sample straight away.

 ### techempower-bench

 Contains a [TechEmpower Framework Benchmarks](https://www.techempower.com/benchmarks) compliant implementation using *mORMot*.

-It is a good example of what could be done to achieve the best performance with *mORMot*, and to compare with alternatives in some realistic scenarios.
+It is a good example of what could be done to achieve the best performance with **mORMot**, and to compare with alternatives in some realistic scenarios.
 And we can be proud of our little rodent for sure - especially in respect to performance and pascal code expressiveness.

 ## Integrated and Advanced Samples